-Note: When auto-populating the taxes for an item on an invoice, it checks in this priority order: Item > Category > Family.
+Note: When auto-populating the taxes for an item on an invoice, it checks in this priority order: Item > Distributor > Category > Family.

-For example, if you assign a tax rate to an Item Family, but have also assigned a tax rate to an individual item, it will populate the individual item’s tax rate because it is a higher priority.
+For example, if you assign a tax rate to an Item Family, but have also assigned a tax rate to an individual item, it auto-populates the individual item’s tax rate because it's a higher priority.
 You can change the tax rate manually if needed.

 How you set this up will depend on your preferences and how taxes are applied in your region.

 When you assign a tax rate at any of the levels above, it only applies to new invoices moving forward.